-By definition, micro enterprises are small businesses with minimal employees and minimal capital.
-In a developing country, necessity compels micro entrepreneurs to represent the vast majority of the small business sector.
-Due to a lack of formal jobs and training available to the poor, micro-enterprises add value to the economy by creating micro business, enhancing income, and lowering the overall cost of business.
+By definition, micro-enterprises are small businesses with minimal employees and capital.
+Due to a lack of quality education, jobs and training available to people in poverty in developing countries, micro-enterprises add value to the economy and lives by creating small business opportunities, improving income, and promoting commerce.

 How does Funds2Orgs define micro-enterprise?

-2. Hub operators pay Funds2Orgs a small operating fee, then sell the collected items to micro-entrepreneurs with a small mark-up.
+- Hub operators pay Funds2Orgs a small price for the shoes; then, they sell the footwear to micro-entrepreneurs with a small markup.

-The micro-enterprise industry represents one of the most effective ways to lift many families out of the extreme poverty in devastated economies.
-Funds2Orgs is dedicated to helping these micro-entrepreneurs live a better life, while helping charities, schools, churches, and civic groups in the US make a difference in their communities.
+The micro-enterprise industry represents one of the most effective ways to lift many families out of poverty in devastated economies.

 The Micro-Enterprise Curriculum has four levels: Elementary, Middle, High, and Homeschool.
-Each level is broken into 5 Modules: General Business, General Marketing, Micro-Enterprise Fundamentals, Creating a Micro-Enterprise Business Plan, and Finance.
-Accompanying worksheets and a complete teacher’s guide for each module will help students understand the importance of local businesses/ Micro-enterprises and their impact on worldwide communities.
+Each level has 5 Modules: General Business, General Marketing, Micro-Enterprise Fundamentals, Creating a Micro-Enterprise Business Plan, and Finance.
+The curriculum also has accompanying teacher worksheets and professional guides.